pactus-project/docs/content/tutorials/pactus-wallet.md

 ---
-title: How to use wallet in Command Line Mode?
+title: How to use Pactus Wallet?
-weight: 1
+weight: 2
 ---

 ## Preface